CRMPickers logoCRMPickers

 Pipedrive

-Four mapped tiers in the local dataset, but current normalized price fields are blank
+Lite, Growth, Premium, and Ultimate tiers are mapped, but normalized price fields are blank

 monday CRM